htsuruo/smooth_highlight/README.md

 # Smooth Highlight

-You can emphasize a specific widget by ***highlight animation*** when you want to emphasize something to your users.As you can see from the following samples, you can use `smooth_highlight` in any widget.
+You can emphasize a specific widget by ***highlight animation*** when you want to emphasize something to your users.
+As you can see from the following samples, you can use `smooth_highlight` in any widget.

 And also, you can use `ValueChangeHighlight` that is useful when you simply want to highlight only the text changes(refer to Sample2).
 It is inspired by the Firestore value change animation in the Firebase console.